Pre-Law Program at Miami University

 Partner at Baker & Hostetler, LLP (Columbus office)

 (In this video Beth McNellie talks about how well Miami prepared her for Columbia Law School.
-She is Chair of the Pre-Law Alumni Advisory Board and a member of the College of Arts and Science Alumni Advisory Board.
+She is a former Chair of the Pre-Law Alumni Advisory Board and a member of the College of Arts and Science Alumni Advisory Board.
 Ms. McNellie talks about the importance of developing fundamental skills in a video on the CAS Advising website and how her interdisciplinary training informed her problem-solving abilities in a video on the Western Program website.)